apopjak/Rental-Software-CLI/JAVA/CarRenting Software/Readme.txt

     - Error Exceptions
     - Try with resources
     - Interfaces
+   - Dependency Injection

 What is in going to be implemented
-    - Interfaces
     - Maven
     - Streams
-    - Dependency Injection
     - Generics
     - Testing in JUnit